NL33/electron-git/zdownloads-in-app.md

     -May 25, 2021
     -installs a default and then easily customizable contextmenu (ie, right click menu)

+$ npm install run-jxa
+   -May 28, 2021
+   --to run jxa for Mac.
+Allows automation.
+Installed to try to control window size and position.

 # Prior to rollback on April 15, 2021
 # RobotJS